stormreaever/town-gen/readme.md

 - click "Generate" to get some names
 - names are based on initial seed syllable and then some suffices
 - click on a generated name to add it to the list of saved names

+### Customization

+- add more syllables to `syllables.json`
+  - `prefixes` are only used at the start of names
+  - `anyfixes` are used anywhere in the name